RedisGears/RedisGears/docs/quickstart.md

 `--loamodule <path to redisgears.so`

 If you run RedisGears on another machine, some extra setup is needed.
-For Gears to run properly its need to have the virtual environment which was created when it was compiled.
-All the required files are located in `/opt/redislabs/lib/modules/python3` make sure to put this directory on the same machine where Redis running and at the same path (i.e `/opt/redislabs/lib/modules/python3`).
+For RedisGears to run properly, it needs to have the virtual environment which was created when it was compiled.
+All the required files are located in `/opt/redislabs/lib/modules/python3` make sure to copy this directory to the machine where Redis is running and to the same path (i.e `/opt/redislabs/lib/modules/python3`).

 ## Tests
 Tests are written in python using the [RLTest](https://github.com/RedisLabsModules/RLTest) library.